Emilypagan/my-website/README.md

 ## purpose repository

-this file is just a readme file.
+this file is just a readme file and to provide examples on how to use git and github togethet